AdobeDocs/experience-manager-65.en/help/forms/using/conditions-interactive-communications.md

 # Conditions in Interactive Communications{#conditions-in-interactive-communications}

+Creating and editing condition fragments to be used in Interactive Communications - condition is one of the four types of document fragments used to build Interactive Communications.
+The other three are texts, lists, and layout fragments.

 ## Overview {#overview}

 Condition is a document fragment that you can include in an Interactive Communication.
-The other document fragments are [text](../../forms/using/texts-interactive-communications.md), [list](/help/forms/using/cm-lists.md), and [layout fragment](/help/forms/using/cm-layout-fragments.md).
+The other document fragments are [text](../../forms/using/texts-interactive-communications.md), list, and layout fragment.
 Conditions enable you to define one or more contextual assets that get included in an Interactive Communication based on the supplied data and rules.

 Examples: